Ready to switch to an EV?

 Try the Electric Vehicle Council have compiled useful tools and calculators to get a better understanding of the cost to own and maintain an EV compared to your current car - based on where you live and how often your drive.

-We all have a role to play in WA achieving net zero emissions by 2050
+We all have a role to play in a sustainable future

-The electrification of cars is critical to achieving this.
-Replacing 10,000 petrol vehicles with 100% electric or hydrogen vehicles is expected to reduce carbon emissions by at least 7,000 tonnes each year.
+Electric cars are critical to achieving net zero emissions by 2050.
+If we are able to replace 10,000 petrol vehicles with 100% electric or hydrogen alternatives, we can reduce carbon emissions by at least 7,000 tonnes each year.

 EV's don't produce tailpipe emissions